Estimation and visualization of treatment effects for multiple outcomes: Introduction

 Today, there are many models for estimating treatment effects, varying from randomized controlled trials (e.g., Twisk, 2018; Imbens and Rubin, 2015) to observational studies (e.g., Lunceford and Davidian, 2004; Athey and Imbens, 2017).
 We now present specific examples of ways to estimate treatment effects and identify interactions between treatments and covariates when assuming a randomized controlled trial.
 One of them is the linear regression model, in which the product of a binary treatment index and a baseline covariate is included in the regression model, to examine the interaction between the treatment and the covariate.
 Gustafson (2000) proposed a spline-based method for flexible Bayesian regression that models smooth bivariate interactions.
 Elsewhere, Bonetti and Gelber (2004) proposed a subpopulation treatment effect pattern plots: STEPP, to examine the relationship between treatment effects and these corresponding covariates.
-In addition to that, Bonetti et al. (2009) and Sauerbrei et al. (2007) developed and modified STEPP.
+In addition to that, Bonetti et al. (2009) and Sauerbrei, Royston, and Zapien (2007) developed and modified STEPP.
 Most of these existing models are not designed for the analysis of high-dimensional covariates.
 Therefore, Tian et al. (2014) proposed a modified outcome method: MOM to estimate the treatment effect using Lasso (Tibshirani, 1996) for high-dimensional covariates.
 Although MOM is a linear regression model for estimating the treatment effect on a single outcome, Guo et al. (2021) proposed the multiple outcomes treatment effect forests: MOTEF, an extension of MOM that can be applied to multiple outcomes.
-However, MOTEF involves difficulty in interpretation and has been proposed only for continuous outcomes.
+However, MOTEF has been proposed only for continuous outcomes.
+The outcomes may be binary when estimating the treatment effect (e.g., Rosenbaum and Rubin, 1983; Hu et al., 1998; Horowits and Manski, 2000).
+Moreover, there are many opportunities to use multi-level data in clinical trials (e.g., Griswold, Localio, and Mulrow, 2010).
+In addition, since MOTEF is based on the random forests, it has difficulty in interpretation of subgroup.
+To overcome these problems of MOTEF, we propose the new approach for various types of multiple outcomes with latent variables.